lnicastro/DIF/README.md

 3. Perl `DBI/DBD-MySQL` modules

 ## Compile and install
+It depends on how you installed MySQL on your machine.

-**Note:** as of version 0.5.5 you do not need to compile and install the source compiled version.
+**Note:** as of version 0.5.5 you do not need to compile and install the MySQL source version.

-**Note:** if you download the code via `git clone`, to avoid autotools requirements with a message like this:
+**Note:** if you download DIF via `git clone`, to avoid autotools requirements with a message like this:
 ```
 ...
 DIF/config/missing: line 81: aclocal-1.16: command not found